Maudihan: Temples/religious places

-Shopping

-There are few grocery shops in village itself.
-Nearby market is Ayar Kotha Bazar.
-Ayar Kotha Bazar has bi-weekly vegetable market to cloth shops, readymade shops, medical shops, bank, cycle repair, Tyre puncture and lot of eateries.Dehri-On-Sone is the big market place where everything is available.
-Mostly marketing is done from Dehri-On-Sone and rare occasions its Varanasi.

-Olden days Gyanchand Saw shop used to be and later it was Mor Saw, Potan Saw, Shivchand Saw etc. opened the shop for daily usage stuff.
-Dhelabag Lock also has few shops with tea-snacks and Paan.

-Currently there are many shops in village.
-Sudama Prasad a voluntary retired BSF Jawaan has opened a shop in village with almost everything thing of daily usage stuff available.
-His investment and profit making inspired others too to open the shop and now there are many such shops.

-Agriculture products like Paddy, Rice, wheat are picked up mainly by buyers from village itself but there is a big market in [Dehri-On-Sone].

 Agriculture

 This village having Black Soil which is perfect for crops.
 Major Crops grown here are Rice, Wheat, and gram.
 Most of the population is dependent on agriculture and it is one of the best place to farming in Bihar.
 Agriculture is not dependent on rain only because there are three Canals which helps in case of dry or less rain fall.
 There is a Dam in Dehri- On- Sone which is around 18 Kilo meter from this village where water irrigation system works.

 Nearby villages

 Nearby villages which are close to Maudihan are as below.
 They are written at random order:

 Barawn (Kala), Ganua, Gohin, Chilbila, Ayar Kotha, Dhelabag, Darihat, Tiwaridih, Ahraon, Khudraon, Majhiaon, Tarwan (Tandwa), Paduhar(Paruhar), Paruri (Paduri), Sohagi, Mangipur, Taraon, Dhobdihan, Baligaon etc.